Botanical Name: Petroselinum crispum.

-As the fresh herb is high in iron and the it is content of vitamin C increases the iron uptake, it can be useful in the treatment of anemia (anemia).
+As the fresh herb is high in iron and that its content of vitamin C increases the iron uptake, it can be useful in the treatment of anemia (anemia).
 The herb also contains the much needed folic acid, a vital building block of the red blood cells.

 Parsley for a Fresh Breath

-Chlorophill is a compound know to have anti-bacterial properties so to use parsley to get rid of bad breath might be worth a try.
+Chlorophyll is a compound known to have anti-bacterial properties so to use parsley to get rid of bad breath might be worth a try.

 A Diuretic Herb